Determining Tax Residence Based on Residential Ties

 The term "residence" is not defined in Québec's Taxation Act; however, its meaning has been examined at length by the courts.
 The courts hold that residence is a series of facts that must be taken together.

-For example, the residence of an individual for tax purposes concerns neither the individual's citizenship nor the individual's home.
+For example, the residence of an individual for tax purposes does not depend on their citizenship or home.
 Residence is always a question of fact.
 It goes beyond an individual's physical presence in a place.
 The individual needs to have enduring ties with the place, without necessarily being there physically.

 As a rule, if you are resident in Québec within the meaning of the Taxation Act, you are required to pay Québec income tax on your worldwide income from all sources.